esling/formation_scai/README.md

-# Formation SCAI - Astrophysics
+# Formation SCAI - Generative models for astrophysics

 Repository for the generative models training at SCAI for Astrophysics.
-This contains the course for
+This contains courses for
 * Auto-encoders (AEs)
 * Variational AEs (VAEs)
 * Normalizing flows
+All the notebooks are implemented in Tensorflow